Gospel

 Immediate Context

-This chapter records the initial resurrection appearances and the purpose of John's writing.
+This chapter records the resurrection and Jesus' appearances to Mary Magdalene and the disciples in Jerusalem.

 Connections Across Scripture

-The original account of Jesus calling the disciples through a similar miraculous catch of fish.
+The original account of Jesus calling Peter after a similar miraculous catch of fish.

 The account of Peter's three denials, which provides the necessary background for his restoration in John 21.

-Peter's own later writings where he encourages other leaders to 'shepherd the flock,' showing he took Jesus' words to heart.
+Peter's own later writing where he instructs others on how to 'shepherd the flock of God,' showing he took Jesus' command to heart.

 Discussion Questions